jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/KeenAmpleHusky" target="_blank" class="button small">Reader</a>

 _Like magic, or even the Force, this machine can make face-masks, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
-Marching against climate change, or watching infotainment television is merely being an extra.
-Main Street has forgotten what it's like being a protagonist or player god.
-And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
+Sadly, new tools are often against the rules because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome this antagonism below._

 ---